1dv525/syllabus/examination/examination-assignment-1.md

 ## Practical assignment
 The idea of this practical assignment is that you will create a web site containing a couple of web pages.
 The first part is about structuring the site with HTML, in later part you will style your pages with CSS.

-You are free to use things like static site generators as [Jekyll](https://jekyllrb.com/) and CSS Preprocessors like [Sass](http://sass-lang.com/) if you want.
+You are free to use tools like static site generators as [Jekyll](https://jekyllrb.com/) and CSS Preprocessors like [Sass](http://sass-lang.com/) if you want.

 ## Part 1 - HTML and structure
 In this part we are going to start working with HTML and structure our web site